sevyharris/MonteCoffee/documentation/tutorials/coox.rst

              else:
                  return False

-Here we say that we need the site to be covered by 1 (CO) and the neighbor site by 2 (O) for the event to be possible.
+Thus, for the event to be possible, the site needs to be covered by 1 (CO) and the neighbor site by 2 (O).
 Now we also need to define a function :code:`get_rate(self, system, i_site, other_site)` that returns the rate constant:

 .. code-block:: python